kseth-official/roguelikedungeoncrawler/README.md

 - As a user, I want to have access to at least 3 save files. (check)

 ### *Post Phase 2*
-The following user stories have been implemented post phase 2 before beginning phase 3:
+The following user stories were implemented post phase 2 before beginning phase 3:

 - As a user, I want to be able to see an enemy on the map. (check)
 - As a user, I want to be able to pause the game and access a menu with options to